Isaiah-Jones/ComputeFactorial/README.md

 # ComputeFactorial
-A java program that calculates the factorial of an entered number without using any Java math methods
+A java program that calculates the factorial of an entered number without using any Java math methods <br >
+A practice in simple recursion <br >